Ready to go back

 #2 is a long open flat right turn, with vegetable matter attacking from the right and behind the basket.

-#3 flirts with an arm of the bay just like #1, with denser vegetation though a bit less water, so the discs may be recoverable.
+#3 flirts with an arm of the bay like #1, with denser vegetation though a bit less water.

-#4 crosses a narrow dry creek, then under scraggly low oaks to a sandy wash in the sun--a favorite layabout of snakes.
+#4 drives under scraggly low oaks to a sandy wash in the sun--a favorite layabout of snakes.

 #6 is similar, but twice as long and bending sharply, endlessly left.

-#7 is back into the grassy part of the park, hyzering in left or right to a basket mothered by scrub oak.
+#7 is back into the grassy part of the park, hyzering past a left mando to a basket mothered by scrub oak.

-#9 bends slightly right through mature pines, with nasty rough to the right, and a cable delineating the parking lot just behind the basket that is out of bounds.
+#9 bends slightly right through mature pines, with nasty rough to the right, and a cable delineating the parking lot behind the basket as OB.

 #10 is an open throw from the west edge of the parking lot, across an arm of the bay that gets hungrier closer to the basket.

-#11 uses it all: OB in tennis courts[right] and road[left],lake outflow running diagonal from 250' left to 300+' on right, elevation drops 10' to lake and 6' back up to basket, oaks front and center.
+#11 uses it all: OB in softball fields[right] and road[left],lake outflow running diagonal from 250' left to 300+' on right, elevation drops 10' to lake and 6' back up to basket, oaks front and center.

-#12 is long, with the lagoon completely along the left fairway, and about 25' left of the pin.
+#12 is long, with the lagoon left the entire fairway, and about 25' left of the pin.
 50' tall oaks block the center, requiring long drives left or right with a strong fade.

-#13 is a pleasant open toss across a wide arm of the lake to a peninsula with the basket guarded by two trees.
+#13 is a pleasant open toss across a wide arm of the lake to a peninsula with the basket guarded by two short, full hardwoods..

 #14 scoots along sandy washes a few feet uphill through mature pines and oaks, near the park's southern entrance.